Cosmodocus/Cosmodocus/README.md

 ## 👨‍💻 About Me

-Frontend specialist with 7 years of experience, obsessively curious about client-facing technologies, products, and systems.
+Frontend specialist with a focus on component architecture, state management, performance optimization, web accessibility, and styling.
+I build scalable, high-performing web apps that prioritize user experience and retention.

+I also consider myself an HTML engineer 😉

 ## 🛠️ Skills